avaloki108/BabaYaga/README.md

-# BabaYaga 🛡️
+# Web3AuditMCP 🛡️

 **Enhanced Smart Contract Security Auditing Platform**

-BabaYaga is a comprehensive, AI-powered smart contract security auditing platform that combines the best features of Slither, Mythril, Foundry fuzzing, and Hardhat checks with advanced multi-agent orchestration and LLM-enhanced analysis.
+Web3AuditMCP is a comprehensive, AI-powered smart contract security auditing platform that combines the best features of Slither, Mythril, Foundry fuzzing, and Hardhat checks with advanced multi-agent orchestration and LLM-enhanced analysis.

 ## ✨ Features